clarkdatalabs/techandtexts/index.md

 # Fall_2018 Schedule:

 The bimonthly schedule will alternate between tech explorations and text-based discussions.
 PDFs and web-based links of all readings are available.
-Please register by filling out [this form]() and we will give you access to download them.
+Please register by filling out [this form](https://docs.google.com/forms/d/1BcKP4a6r6iGmy4482GwMcRFMblXql5zaXT3R2nJgen8/) and we will give you access to download items that are not publicly available.

 #### September 14, Tech: Representing Spatial Data in Databases
 Finding, reading, doing stuff with data, shapefiles, .csv, JSON